mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 </tr>
 ```

-And change the original code to use this partial :
+And change the original code to use this partial:

 ```html
 <tbody id="<%= status %>_brewery_rows">